scalesql/popmaint/README.md

 TODO
 ----
 _ license for non-commercial
+_ parse the TOML into mappings
+_ functions for the severity/level: severity_name(), severity_level()

 * If physical only, then we can't do extended logical checks.
 It errors.
-* Need to incorporate ExecMon and writing the output to a logger (or a writer?)
-    * Can I wrap a logger in a writer?
-No.  I need INFO and ERR.
-* Only log successful completions stuff through the passed in logger
-    * All the "I'm working on stuff" goes through stdout to console
-* Skip any server less than 2014 and log a warning
+* Skip any server less than 2014 and log a warning?
 _ Get the functions and constants to the logger
-_ color logging
+_ color logging for dev?

 Terminology
 -----------
-* Action - DBCC(CheckDB), Defrag, Backup, Stats, CleanUp
+* Action - checkdb, defrag, backup, stats, cleanUp, history

 File Structure
 --------------